SycuroLab/metqc/README.md

 # metqc

-Bioinformatics pipeline for performing QC on metagenomic data.
-This pipeline was developed by Alana Schick for the lab of Dr. Laura Sycuro at the University of Calgary.
+Bioinformatics pipeline for performing QC on shotgun metagenomic data.

 ## Overview

+This pipeline is written in snakemake and designed to automate and control the submission of processes to the Synergy server at the University of Calgary.
+Developed by Alana Schick for the lab of Dr. Laura Sycuro.

+Input: raw paired-end fastq files.

-This is a robust, extensible, pipeline written in snakemake.
-The pipeline takes as input raw fastq, paired-end read files and outputs filtered and cleaned files, ready to use for further analysis.
-The pipeline also outputs html reports of various QC steps.
+Output: filtered and cleaned fastq files, ready to use for further downstream analysis.
+The pipeline also produces html reports of various QC steps.

 ## Installation